Lincoln-Yuji/Linux-Config/ArchLinuxGuides/001-kde_install.md

 ```

 You can install all the available nerd fonts downloading the nerd-fonts package.

+At this point you can just reboot your computer and you will get the SDDM screen to perform
+your login and get into the KDE Plasma desktop.
+You can choose the Wayland session if yo installed
+the plasma-wayland-session package.

 ### 6.3 Tiling windows behaviour in KDE